Ph24588/DeltaruneFangame/README.md

 -I'M ON FIRE.
 OH THAT'S YOU.

 Seam's final line
--Ladies and gentlemen, it's what you've been waiting for... the main event!
+-Ladies and gentlemen, it's what you've been waiting for... the main event (final act?)!

 Ending dialogue
 -